ZipRecruiter/cloudwatching/README.md

 An important detail to be aware of is that CloudWatch metrics are generally unlike prometheus metrics (dimensions are less like labels and more like oddly named directories.)
-For the most part this is not a huge problem, but for DynamoDB Indexes we have to append `_index` to the metric to prevent collisions if you are scraping table level and index level metrics.
+For the most part this is not a huge problem, though there are caveats:

+* for DynamoDB Indexes, we have to append `_index` to the metric to prevent collisions if you are scraping table-level and index-level metrics;
+* for RDS DB Clusters and DB Instances, we have to append `_cluster` and `_instance` respectively to prevent collisions when scraping cluster-level and instance-level metrics.

 ## Advanced Customization